 - Product-based frameworks are best suited for companies that offer a wide range of products or services.
-This is because this framework focuses on the products rather than the customer’s needs.
+This framework focuses on the products rather than the customer's needs.

 - Need-based frameworks are best suited for companies that offer customised solutions.
-This is because this type of framework focuses on the customer’s needs.
-This makes it easier for companies to identify which sales leads best suit their products or services.
+This is because this type of framework focuses on the customer's needs.
+This makes it easier for companies to identify which sales lead the best suits their products or services.

-- Budget-based frameworks are best suited for companies with a finite number of selling options.
+- Budget-based frameworks are best suited for companies with few selling options.
 This is because this framework focuses on how much money the company has available to spend on marketing activities.